marlinspike/BeeTracker/README.md

 # Bee Tracker
-> An OpenHack codebase to support a Bee Health (mite) tracking IoT App
+> An OpenHack codebase to support a Bee Health (mite) tracking IoT App.
+This app uses a TensorFlow model to perform image classification on-device.

 ## Getting Started
 ### Installation of pre-requisites